iskorotkov/chaos-framework/README.md

 On Windows 10 WSL2 all network-related failures with not work due to missing netem module in the default kernel.
 You have to either use another way to create a Kubernetes cluster or recompile and swap the default WSL2 kernel.

 See [WSL2 kernel Github repo](https://github.com/microsoft/WSL2-Linux-Kernel) and [detailed instruction on how to recompile and swap it](https://microhobby.com.br/blog/2019/09/21/compiling-your-own-linux-kernel-for-windows-wsl2/).
 Keep in mind that the instruction doesn't show you how to enable netem module, it only shows general process of modifying the kernel.
 You will have to find (use CTRL+F) substring “NETEM” in the config and change it.

-### Minikube and Load Balancers

-Load Balancers in minikube cluster work strange.
-If you have issues with it that you can't solve, you can try a Kubernetes cluster in Docker Desktop.

-Real-life story: integration tests that use [terratest](https://github.com/gruntwork-io/terratest) to connect to Kubernetes services and test them doesn't work correctly with minikube cluster with Docker driver.

 ## Dependencies